Gurkha (film): Plot

 Bahadur Babu is an aspiring police officer, but gets rejected as he is branded unfit and is unable to clear the physical fitness tests.
 He joins a security agency owned by Kavariman.
 Later he gets posted as a security officer in a shopping mall.
 A gang of ex-servicemen headed by Thyagu, plans an elaborate antisocial scheme and ultimately stages a takeover of the mall.
 Based on the scheme, the people who are lured into visiting the cinema under the false pretense of getting free tickets and shopping vouchers, including Bahadur Babu's love interest Margaret, are held as hostages.
 It is up to Bahadur Babu to save the hostages and become a real hero.

 Production

 The first look poster of the film was unveiled by actor Sivakarthikeyan on 15 September 2018.
 The film was produced by Kishore Thallur under 4 Monkeys Studios.
-The filmmakers hired Elyssa Erhardt, a Canadian model who earlier played a small acting role in Sarkar, as the lead actress after auditioning several non-Indian actresses.
+The filmmakers hired Elyssa Erhardt, a Canadian model who earlier played a small role in Sarkar, as the lead actress after auditioning several non-Indian actresses.
 The film also prominently features a dog.
 Filming began in December 2018, and wrapped by early February 2019.
 The director Sam Anton noted that he was inspired by the American films Die Hard (1988) and Paul Blart: Mall Cop (2009).